 Signs like this one are displayed around campus to educate our students, faculty, and visitors about the ecological value of our trees.

 If you are interested in 'owning' a tree on The Ohio State University Columbus campus, conside a donation to endow a tree.
-Click Commemorative Trees to read more or contact Jen Heller, Director of Development at firstname.lastname@example.org to discuss this and other endowment opportunities.
+Click Commemorative Trees to read more or email Mary Maloney at firstname.lastname@example.org or call her at 614-688-3479 to discuss this and other endowment opportunities.